Photo by Carlos Figueroa

 Had the new left governments truly constituted a progressive step away from capitalism this would be less of a cause for concern.
 However, despite their passionate rhetoric against the injustices of capitalism, the “pink tide” governments never truly constituted a challenge to capital.
 Programs to redistribute wealth and land to the poor, while certainly beneficial, don’t actually challenge the basis of capitalism, private property.
 Thus, while poverty levels may have been reduced, since the landlords and bosses still owned the factories and the fields, workers still had to sell their labor to them to survive, allowing the capitalist class to continue to make a handsome profit off the exploitation of labor.
 Consequently, while the economic and social conditions of the workers may have improved, the material bases of inequality in society went untouched.
 The best that can be said of these governments is that they constituted a return to the social-democratic model of capitalism, as they nationalized key sectors of the economy and used profits from exporting natural resources to fund a growing welfare state.
 However even this was half-hearted.
 The Chávez government continued to collaborate with multinational companies to exploit oil and mineral deposits in the country, continuing the extractivist policies associated with neo-liberalism.
 These economic ventures caused serious environmental damage and violated indigenous peoples’ land rights, but despite this the Chávez government remained deaf to protests from environmentalists and indigenous peoples.

 In Bolivia, after the prolonged social conflicts related to water and natural gas, Evo Morales was swept into power in 2006, becoming the first indigenous President of Bolivia.
-Significant step forwards were taken under the Morales administration, as a new constitution in 2009 for the first time fully recognized the cultures, languages, and land rights of Bolivia’s indigenous majority.
+Significant steps forward were taken under the Morales administration, as a new constitution in 2009 for the first time fully recognized the cultures, languages, and land rights of Bolivia’s indigenous majority.
 It also initiated land reforms that recognized the right of indigenous communities to collectively own and farm their lands and oversaw a period of economic growth that led to significant reductions in the national poverty rate.
 However, just as had occurred in Venezuela, the Morales government also centralized power, incorporating social movements into state and party structures.
 This move would have dire consequences in 2011, when the government, in a clear violation of the land rights guaranteed to indigenous peoples by the new constitution, sought to build a highway across the Isiboro-Sécure Indigenous Territory and National Park (TIPNIS).
 The plan provoked major protest by indigenous communities, somewhat undermining Morales’s image as a defender of the nation’s indigenous peoples.
 Following the protests, the Government actively promoted schisms within the social movements, using the police to help government-affiliated groups within the movements to seize leadership positions.
 These power grabs led to a feeling of general demoralization amongst the social movements, a shift which significantly contributed to the recent military coup against Morales.
 Empowering the state at the expense of the working classes thus weakened the potential for revolutionary change in Bolivia, and ultimately created space for reactionary elements to seize power and roll back the progress that was made.

 Equally, the extent to which the Morales government truly broke with the legacies of neoliberalism is questionable.
-The rationale behind the TIPNIS highway project was to facilitate expansion of the region’s agricultural potential, a proposal which protestors feared could lead to deforestation and environmental degradation.
-Furthermore, it was only a few years before, in a further flagrant violation of both the rights of indigenous peoples and the environment, the government began to encourage hydrocarbons exploration in protected areas,.
+The rationale behind the TIPNIS highway project was to facilitate expansion of the region’s agricultural potential, a proposal which protesters feared could lead to deforestation and environmental degradation.
+Furthermore, it was only a few years before, in a further flagrant violation of both the rights of indigenous peoples and the environment, the government began to encourage hydrocarbons exploration in protected areas.
 While the government did initiate the most significant land reform in recent history, it fell far short of the expectations of the peasantry, largely due to the government’s unwillingness to challenge the powerful ranchers, landowners, and agribusinesses that dominate Santa Cruz province and the Bolivian lowlands.
 Indeed, Morales’s government would eventually forge an alliance with the agricultural and ranching elite of the eastern provinces, allowing them to clear the Amazon rainforest in order to expand the agricultural frontier – a policy which culminated in the devastating wildfires throughout the Bolivian Amazon earlier this year.
 Thus, despite the aura of indigeneity and environmental friendliness which surrounded the Morales administration, it continued many of the same neoliberal policies which had characterized previous governments, at great cost to indigenous peoples and the environment.

 Both of these governments thus demonstrate the limitations of electoralism and the seizure of State power as paths to social revolution.
 While Chávez, Morales, and their supporters no doubt truly did wish to bring about revolutionary change and make their countries better and more equal places, by seizing the State they ultimately put an end to the revolutionary popular movement that had been germinating since the turn of the millennium.
 The State, in its modern form, arises out of capitalist society, born of the upper classes’ need for an effective and centralized power base, from which, through coercion and cooptation they could maintain their control over society.
 Thus, when leftist parties seize the State, they are tacitly accepting the present economic and social order and its drive towards the concentration of power and wealth.
 For this exact reason those parties become increasingly alienated from the masses who brought them to power, as they find that maintaining power within the State system has far more to do with forging alliances between different sectors of the elite than it does with mass popular support.
 As popular influence diminishes and elite influence grows, the new government’s policies increasingly come to reflect the interests of the elite, ensuring that the capitalist economic system, and all the inequality and injustice it entails, will remain in force.
 Meanwhile, when the workers and peasants, frustrated by the lack of realization of their revolutionary aspirations, protest and rebel, the “progressive” government, warped by the privileges that come with power, view these calls for revindication as treason, and deploy all the old tactics to repress them.
 As the Russian anarchist, Mikhail Bakunin, observed more than a century ago, “Such is the nature of political power ever since its origin in human society… men who were the reddest democrats, the most vociferous radicals, once in power become the most moderate conservatives.”